cecid/hermes-docs/docs/source/the_first_step_you_hermes_2.rst

 Introduction
 ----------------

 One of the most common difficulties in using Hermes 2 for new developers / users is managing (creating) a partnership and programming the web service requester before they are able to deliver messages to their partner.
 This article is purposed to assist the user to create and maintain partnerships in Hermes 2.
 It assumes you have successfully installed Hermes 2 and are able to browse the Hermes 2 administration console.
-Please refer to `Hermes 2 Installation Guide <http://community.cecid.hku.hk/index.php/product/download/download_h2o/>`_ if you have not.
+Please refer to :doc:`installation` if you have not.

 What is a partnership?
 ^^^^^^^^^^^^^^^^^^^^^^